 X-Men ’97 (Disney+) ⭐⭐⭐⭐

-• The Good: As with the original series, X-Men ’97 is an eXcellent adaption of the comics, from Claremont era and beyond.
+As with the original series, X-Men ’97 is an eXcellent adaption of the comics, from Claremont era and beyond.
 Beau DeMayo has crafted a compelling series that brings character drama, emotion, and kinetic action that every mutant fan craves.
 Lenore Zann (Rogue), Alison Sealy-Smith (Storm), and Cal Dodd (Wolverine) are standouts in voicework.
+Major stories are adapted in quick succession which could create confusion for the casual viewer, but for a fan who’s familiar with the comic book storylines, it works.
+It’s like a Cliff’s Notes version that hits major points without resting with it for too long.

 Arcadian ⭐⭐

-• The Good: The cast commits to their roles and have good chemistry.
+The cast commits to their roles and have good chemistry.
 The creature designs are scary, unique and very intriguing.
 They carry a physical trait that makes them absolutely terrifying and deadly.
 I have many questions about what they and where they came from.
+Hard to see clearly during many scenes with the creatures.
+Likely due to lower budget and needing to hide VFX.
+Opening scenes with running cameraman were hard on the eyes.

 Godzilla x Kong: The New Empire ⭐⭐⭐